 Asif Shaikh could have momentarily left an information table and chased down University of South Florida football receiver Carlton Mitchell.
-Instead, the loud and boisterous Asif, who works with Campus Crusade for Christ, yelled across the courtyard, “Hey, you!
+Instead, the loud and boisterous Asif, who works with Cru, yelled across the courtyard, “Hey, you!
 You play football.
 Why don’t you run back here to me?”

 Carlton, gimping from a torn hamstring that would soon require surgery, retorted, “Not now, man.
 I’m late for class.”